rmuch/ClamAV.Managed/README.md

 -------------

-To use ClamAV.Managed, P/Invoke must be able to locate libclamav, either in your binary's execution directory or at some location in your system PATH.
+To use ClamAV.Managed, P/Invoke must be able to locate libclamav, either in your binary's execution directory or at some location in your system's library search path.

 You can obtain ClamAV binaries compiled for Windows at http://oss.netfarm.it/clamav/.
 At the moment, only the Win32 version is